-This analysis starts at 09:26 and shows the sequence of baskets processed between that time and 09:40.
+This analysis starts at 09:26 and shows the sequence of baskets (meaning the group of individual transactions undertaken during a single customer visit) processed between that time and 09:40.

 1. 09:26:30: Session 537799 contained two transactions: A Card Account Withdrawal (Withdraw Limit) for £271.54 and a corresponding Cash Settlement.
 2. 09:27:34: Session 537800 contained three transactions: A failed Card Account Withdrawal (Withdraw Limit) immediately (09:28:13) followed by a successful Card Account Withdrawal for £141.80 using the same card and a corresponding Cash settlement.
 3. 09:29:27: Session 537801 contained a single transaction: A failed Visa Debit card payment.
 This payment had been requested for £141 and had failed due to no response having been received by the counter within the timeout period (33 seconds).
 Clearly an attempt had been made to purchase something or pay for a service for £141, but when the Debit card payment failed, the original transaction was voided and the basket completed.
+4. 09:31:56: Session 537802 contained 2 transactions.
+A Halifax Current Account Withdrawal for £200 followed by the corresponding cash settlement.
+It would appear that the card used here was the same as the one used in the previous session when the Debit Card payment failed.